 - Data export format: Analyze data from your survey in two ways, first using your dashboard.
 Another way is to download data in whichever format you prefer–xls, pdf, etc.

 - User and domain management: Add a new user or domain to an existing account rather than creating multiple accounts to manage multiple domains.

 Common Survey Mistakes to Avoid

 Surveys are among the most innovative ways to collect customer feedback, but only if done correctly.
-The survey may still fail even if you have chosen a powerful survey tool.
+The survey may fail even if you have chosen a powerful tool.
 As difficult as it is to admit, the survey design is sometimes flawed.
-Either respondent do not answer all questions, or their responses are off-point.
+Either respondent does not answer all questions, or their responses are off-point.
 It now becomes a question of how well-constructed the survey questions are.